-Fernando Alonso won the first title in his F1 career with third place in the 2005 Brazilian Grand Prix behind the two McLarens of Raikkonen and Montoya.
+Fernando Alonso won the first title in his F1 career on this day in 2005 with third place in the Brazilian Grand Prix behind the two McLarens of Raikkonen and Montoya.

 After five consecutive titles for Michael Schumacher and Ferrari from 2000 to 2004 the world was eager to see a new champion.